humhub/humhub/CONTRIBUTING.md

 **Do not report an issue if**

-* you are asking how to use some HumHub feature.
+* you are asking how to use a HumHub feature.
 You should use [the community](https://community.humhub.com) for this purpose.
 * your issue is about security.
 Please [contact us directly](mailto:info@humhub.com) to report security issues.

 **Avoid duplicated issues**